Use this form to:

 - providing guidance related to student career goals

-- Departments collect and review nomination packages received by November 1
+- Department collects and reviews nomination packages received by November 8

-- Departments provide a cover letter from the Department Chair (or senior level designate) for the packages submitted to the Faculty.
+- Department provides one cover letter from the Department Chair (or senior level designate) for the packages submitted to the Faculty.
 The cover letter should highlight key points in the supporting letters and a ranking if there is more than one nomination going forward from the department (the cover letter is separate from the supporting letters from Waterloo academic colleagues)

-- Departments communicate with nominators to let them know if their nomination packages were sent forward to the Faculty or not
+- Department communicates with nominators to let them know if their nomination package was sent forward to the Faculty or not

-- Faculties collect all nomination packages submitted by departments by November 28 and conducts a review and ranking
+- Faculty collects all nomination packages submitted by departments by a Faculty-set deadline and conducts a review and ranking

-- Faculties provides a cover sheet containing rationale for their rankings and submit selected packages only (based on maximums below) to GSPA by December 12
+- Faculty provides a cover sheet containing rationale for their rankings and submits selected packages only (based on maximums below) to GSPA by December 13

-- Faculties communicate with departments to let them know the status of their nomination packages
+- Faculty communicates with departments to let them know the status of their nomination packages

 Maximum # of submissions permitted: